-Using Buy The Block’s crowdfunding portal, a developer in Des Moines, Iowa or Camden, New Jersey or South Central Los Angeles (referred to by the SEC as “Issuers”) can access every investor in the world at a modest cost, bypassing all the social, economic, and practical barriers that once stood in the way.
+Using Buy The Block’s crowdfunding portal, a developer in Des Moines, Iowa or Camden, New Jersey or South Central Los Angeles can access every investor in the world at a modest cost, bypassing all the social, economic, and practical barriers that once stood in the way.

 What is the process for offerings, purchase, and issuance of securities through Buy The Block site?

 A Block Developer may raise only $1.07 million during any rolling 12-month period using Buy The Block.
 The cap applies to affiliates of the Block Developer as well.

 Offerings (how a Block Developer posts an offering);